DUO-MAM/Linux-Intel-Galileo-Gen2-QuarkX1000/README.md

 The .config file was copied from /proc/config.gz on a system running a kernel compiled by Intel.
 The kernel is compiled with symbol information to facilitate debugging.

-The BSPv1.1.0/x86_64-linux.tar.gz archive contains cross-compiler for Ubuntu 14 x64.
+The BSPv1.1.0/x86_64-linux.tar.gz archive contains a cross-compiler for Ubuntu 14 x64.
 This is a stripped down version of meta-clanton build environment.

 To build the kernel. ( Below YOUR-DIR stands for a full path to a working directory on your machine, i.e. /work/mykernel )